 You can label a layer either from the ribbon or from the layer's context menu.

 - In the Contents pane, right-click the Building Footprints layer and click Attribute Table .

 - In the table, right-click the Historic field name heading and click Sort Descending .

 - Scroll down through the table and look at the values in the Name field (not the Historicfield) for the historic buildings.

 Most of the historic buildings have proper names.
 Others are called Building, House, or Warehouse.

 - In the Contents pane, right-click the Building Footprints layer and click Labeling Properties .

 By default, labels are grouped in a label class.
 All labels in a class have the same properties, such as text symbol and placement settings.
 A layer can have more than one label class.
 Additional label classes allow you to define different properties for subsets of labels within a layer.
 To create a label class, on the Labeling tab, in the Label Class group, click the Class drop-down arrow and click Create label class.
 Alternatively, click the Menu button on the Label Class pane.

-- In the Label Class pane, with the Class tab selected, click the SQL query tab .
+- In the Label Class pane, confirm that the Class tab is selected at the top of the pane.
+Under it, click the SQL query tab .